nklabs/libnklabs/README.md

 Even if you do not need or want a customer facing CLI, having a CLI almost always saves time.
 It provides a way for team members to use the product before it is finished.
-For example, an Electrical Engineer might have to focus on a specific peripheral for qualification.
-Commands can be easily provided to allow him or her to be independent, not needing a firmware engineer to be help for every action.
+For example, a test engineer might have to focus on a specific peripheral for qualification.
+Commands can be easily provided to allow him or her to be independent, and not require a firmware engineer to be present for every action.

 ### Firmware updates